gwhittemore-veracode-ORG/verademo-python-firewall/README.md

 ### Download Docker

-Visit [docker desktop](https://www.docker.com/products/docker-desktop/) and download your compatible version.
-Follow installation instructions.
-Open the Docker app.
+Visit [docker desktop](https://www.docker.com/products/docker-desktop/) and download the compatible version for your operating system.
+Follow the installation instructions and open the Docker app.

 ### Use pre-built Docker image

-Run in a Terminal:
+Run the following command in a terminal:

     docker run --rm -p 8000:8000 --name verademo-python ssessions/verademo-python